-GEN Donn A. Starry assumed command of TRADOC from GEN DePuy in July 1977.
+GEN Donn A. Starry became the second CG, TRADOC, in July 1977.
 The key concept for internal affairs during his tenure was decentralization.
 Accordingly, he began a pronounced decentralization of major projects to the integrating centers and schools.
-Also in line with that approach was his decision to move the three-star TRADOC deputy commander position from Fort Monroe, co-located with TRADOC headquarters, to Fort Leavenworth, KS.
+In line with that approach was his decision to move the three-star TRADOC Deputy Commanding General (DCG) position from Fort Monroe, VA, co-located with TRADOC headquarters, to Fort Leavenworth, KS.

-Doctrinally, GEN Starry sought to answer what had come to be a substantial discussion and controversy over the Active Defense concept of the 1976 version of FM 100-5.
+Doctrinally, GEN Starry sought to answer what had come to be a substantial discussion and controversy over the

+Active Defense concept of the 1976 version of FM 100-5.
 He brought to TRADOC the idea of an integrated and extended battlefield-the Central Battle-to engage the enemy not only at the point of attack but also in depth.
 Another revision of FM 100-5 began almost immediately.
 The concept required extension of the combat developments period out 8 to 10 years, departing from GEN DePuy's focus on near-term problems.
 Following this approach, GEN Starry hoped to harness the combat power of the oncoming generation of weapons and other modernization efforts.

 GEN Starry inherited from GEN DePuy a process already underway to restructure divisions.
 He redefined division restructuring within a larger context that resulted in the first Battle Development Plan in 1978.
-Conceptualization of what came to be termed Division 86 and subsequent studies of corps and echelons above corps defined Army 86, which was the framework for force development that replaced the DePuy division restructuring.
-The fundamental conceptual and doctrinal premises for the studies were known as AirLand Battle.
+Conceptualization of what came to be termed Division 86 and subsequent studies of corps and Echelons Above Corps (EAC) defined Army 86, which was the framework for force development that replaced the DePuy division restructuring.
+The fundamental conceptual and doctrinal premises for the studies became known as AirLand Battle.

-GEN Starry assumed and expanded GEN DePuy's initiatives on training in a program dubbed Army 1990.
-Of special concern was TRADOC's promotion of the need for a Combined Arms and Services Staff School (CAS3) for captains.
+GEN Starry assumed and expanded GEN DePuy's initiatives on train - ing in a program dubbed Army 1990.
+Of special concern wasTRADOC's promotion of the need for a Combined Arms and Services Staff School (CAS3) for captains.
 Subsequently, the findings of a panel known as the Review of Education and Training for Officers (RETO) revolutionized both organization and execution in TRADOC schools.

-After commanding TRADOC, from 1981-1983 GEN Starry finished his illustrious career as Commander, US Readiness Command-a Unified Combatant Command headquartered at MacDill Air Force Base, FL.
+After commanding TRADOC, from 1981-1983 GEN Starry finished his illustrious career as Commander, US Readiness Command-a Unified Combatant Command (UCC) headquartered at MacDill Air Force Base (AFB), FL.